qloudable/qloudable-tl-samplelabs/AWSLab1_ Create Amazon EC2 Instances Using AWS Console.md

 ### Task:1 Login to AWS Console

-1. Navigate to chrome on the right pane, you should see AWS console page.
+1.Navigate to chrome on the right pane, you should see AWS console page.

-2. Go to top right corner of the AWS page in the browser, click on My Account and in the dropdown, select AWS Management console.
+2.Go to top right corner of the AWS page in the browser, click on My Account and in the dropdown, select AWS Management console.

-3. Use below credentials to login to AWS console.
+3.Use below credentials to login to AWS console.

 <p class="accessDetails-container">
     **Account ID:** {{Account ID}} <br>